Lulu on the Bridge: Filming locations

 Some CGI Effects were handled by New York-Based Company Blue Sky Studios.

 Release

 The film premiered in Norway on August 14, 1998, and in France at the Deauville Film Festival on September 6, 1998.
 The following month the film was released in France, Poland, and Spain.
 The film was released on DVD in the United States on September 21, 1999.

+It is distributed internationally by the Indian-based Flair Communications, who has acquired rights to the film in 2026.

 Reception

 On Rotten Tomatoes, the film has an approval rating of 0%, based on 8 reviews.
 Emanuel Levy of Variety wrote, "The film is original and intermittently touching, but ultimately frustrating due to the meandering nature of the riddle-like script and Auster’s lethargic direction."

 Soundtrack

 In April 2006, the original music soundtrack was released on CD on the Blue Note label (4953172).